Tutorial: Single chromosome optimization using OpenMiChroM¶

 Some details about the output for each block performed:

-bl=0 is the number of each block ran, in this case we set increment=False, so the number of steps is not accounted. pos[1]=[X,Y,Z] the spatial position for the first bead. dr=1.26 show the average positions displacement in each block (in units os sigma). t=0 the time step. in this case we set increment=False, so the number of steps is not accounted. kin=1.5 is the kinect energy of the system. pot=19.90 is the potential energy of the system.
-RG=7.654 is the radius of gyration in the end of each block.
-SPS=12312 is the steps per second of each block.
+bl=0 is the number of each block, in this case we set increment=False, so the number of steps is not accounted. pos[1]=[X,Y,Z] the spatial position for the first bead. dr=1.85 show the average positions displacement in each block (in units os sigma). t=1000.0 ps the time step. in this case we set increment=False, so the number of steps is not accounted. kin=1.48 is the kinect energy of the system. pot=21.60 is the potential energy of the system.
+RG=11.809 is the radius of gyration in the end of each block.
+SPS=1538 is the steps per second of each block.
 A way to look how fast the computations are being performed.
+In this case, it was executed in a MB Pro 2021 with a Apple M1 Max.

 Check the convergence of the radius of gyration: